AyberkYavuz/statistics/README.md

 Sample selection bias is a type of bias caused by choosing non-random data for statistical analysis.
 The bias exists due to a flaw in the sample selection process, where a subset of the data is systematically excluded due to a particular attribute.

+**Survivorship Bias**

+Survivorship bias occurs when researchers focus on individuals, groups, or cases that have passed some sort of selection process while ignoring those who did not.
+Survivorship bias can lead researchers to form incorrect conclusions due to only studying a subset of the population.
+Survivorship bias is a type of selection bias.

+**Survivorship bias example:**

+A hospital is conducting research on trauma patients admitted to the ER, seeking to find out which procedures work best.
+However, researchers can only begin their studies if a patient is stable enough to give consent.
+Because the trial excludes everyone who didn’t survive their injuries or is too sick to consent, survivorship bias may occur.
+In addition to being a common form of research bias, survivorship bias can also lead to poor decision-making in other areas, such as finance, medicine, and business.

 **Resources**

 https://www.investopedia.com/terms/m/mode.asp